Home » Hob Guides & Advice » Gas vs ceramic vs solid‑plate hobs: pros and cons

 Gas vs Ceramic vs Solid‑Plate vs Induction Hobs: Pros and Cons Compared

-Choosing the right hob for your kitchen can be overwhelming with so many options available.
-In this guide, we compare gas, ceramic, solid-plate and induction hobs to help you understand the key differences in performance, safety, energy use, and cost.
+In this guide, we compare gas, ceramic, solid-plate and induction hobs to break down the key differences in performance, safety, energy efficiency, and running costs—helping you choose the best fit for your home and lifestyle.

 What Are the Main Hob Types?